 Level 2 BTEC pathway

-Entry requirements: 5 GCSEs at 9-4 grade, although you may have achieved a grade 3 in English and/or maths.
+Entry requirements: 5 GCSEs at 9-4 grade, although you may have achieved a grade 3 in English and/or maths (students on this course may complete re-takes in GCSE English and/or mathematics).

 The curriculum also facilitates the development of personal skills.
 Projects and trips are designed to ensure students are highly employable, professional qualifications are on offer within our CPD and enrichment programmes, and actively engaged sponsors and partners contribute a wealth of experiences including lectures, one to one sessions and larger scale events such as the Skanska Takeover day.